hbctraining/Pseudobulk-for-scRNAseq/lessons/02_DEanalysis_using_FindMarkers.md

 ### Significant genes

 We want to subset our results to show just our significant genes so we can begin visualizating and analysing the results.
-To do this, we filter out rows based upon the `p_val_adj` column.
+To do this, we filter out rows based upon the `p_val_adj` column and subsetting any genes that do not meet our significance threshold of 0.05.

 ```r
 dge_vsm_sig <- dge_vsm %>% subset(p_val_adj < 0.05)